wslh-bio/augur-nf/README.md

 # augur-nf
-This repository contains a Nextflow implementation of Nexstrain's Augur pipeline (https://github.com/nextstrain/augur).
+This repository contains a Nextflow implementation of Nexstrain's Augur (https://github.com/nextstrain/augur).
 From Augur's github page:

 "Augur is the bioinformatics toolkit to track evolution from sequence and serological data.
 It provides a collection of commands which are designed to be composable into larger processing pipelines."